uloga/decorator/README.md

 Decorator Front-End Framework
 ==========
-NOTE: DO NOT USE THE FW ON LIVE PROJECT.THIS WAS MADE FOR TEST PURPOSE ONLY!!!
-THE FW IS BEING REWRITTEN FROM SCRATCH.
-FINAL VERSION INCLUDING ANGULAR.JS WILL BE ADDED TO THIS REPO NEXT WEEK
+NOTE: NEW LIGHTWEIGHT REWRITTEN FROM SCRATCH ANGULARJS VERSION OF DECORATOR FRAMEWORK WILL BE ADDED TO THIS REPO NEXT WEEK.
+STAR OR FOLLOW PLEASE.
 ------
 Decorator, an easy to implement and use component based front-end framework for creating web and mobile supported applications.
 Decorator is based on HTML, CSS and Javascript.
 It includes lot's of ready to use pre-built components.